oswaldobapvicjr/performetrics/README.md

     > **Hint:** Alternatively, the factory methods `Stopwatch.createStarted()` and `Stopwatch.createStarted(Type... types)` may create a started stopwatch for convenience.

-3. Execute the the code to be profiled and then stop the watch:
+3. Execute the the code to be profiled and then stop the counters:

     ```java
     sw.stop();